VighneshK12/Polyp-Segmentation/README.md

 python Bkai_Training/Bkai_eval.py `
   > Bkai_Training/eval_bkai.log 2>&1
-6. Speed Cluster Setup (Concordia)
+## 6) Speed Cluster Setup (Concordia)
-This section mirrors exactly how I run the experiments on Speed.
+This section mirrors how I run the experiments on Speed.

-6.1.
-Create and activate the environment
+## 6.1) Create and activate the environment
 From any shell on Speed:

 bash